MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-linux.md

 - M365-identity-device-management
 ---

-# Use custom settings for Linux devices in Microsoft Intune
+# Use custom Bash scripts to configure Linux devices in Microsoft Intune

 > [!IMPORTANT]
 > Custom configuration profiles shouldn't be used for sensitive information, such as WiFi connections or authenticating apps, sites, and more.

 Using Microsoft Intune, you can add or create custom settings for your Linux devices using custom Bash scripts.
-These scripts Custom profiles are a feature in Intune.
+These scripts can customize settings on your devices.
 They're designed to add device settings and features that aren't built in to Intune.

-In Intune, you import this script, and then assign the profile to your Linux users and devices.
+In Intune, you import an existing Bash script, and then assign the profile to your Linux users and devices.
 Once assigned, the settings are distributed.
 They also create a baseline or standard for Linux in your organization.

 This article lists the steps to create a profile and has a GitHub repo with some sample scripts.